Ida ZILIO GRANDI

 Sede: Ca' Cappello

-Associate Professor - National Scientific Qualification to Full Professor of Arabic Language and Literature (SSD L/OR-12) in Venice’s “Ca' Foscari” University, Department of Asian and Mediterranean African Studies (DSAAM).
-Currently serving at the Ministry of Foreign Affairs as Director of the Italian Cultural Institute in Abu Dhabi, Embassy of Italy to the United Arab Emirates.
+Associate Professor of Arabic Language and Literature (SSD L/OR-12) [National Scientific Qualification to Full Professor MS 10/N1) in Venice’s “Ca' Foscari” University, Department of Asian and Mediterranean African Studies (DSAAM).
+Served at the Ministry of Foreign Affairs as Director of the Italian Cultural Institute in Abu Dhabi, Embassy of Italy to the United Arab Emirates (2019-2023).

 Graduated in Oriental Languages and Literatures (Arabic) from Ca' Foscari University, PhD in “Studies on the Middle East and the Maghreb from the founding of Islam to the Present day” at the University of Naples “L’Orientale”.